mebusy/cs144_network/week6.md

 ---

 - Root port: The port on a switch that is closest to the Root.
-    - picked on every swith
+    - picked on every switch
 - Designated port: The port neighbors agree to use to reach the Root.
     - It's essentially the port through which eventually packets had destined to the root will be received at this switch.
     - And packets coming from the root will be forwarded onto this port in order to reach the other switches.